2011 Men's Asian Champions Trophy

-The 2011 Men's Asian Champions Trophy was the first edition of the Men's Asian Champions Trophy and it took place from 3 September to 11 September 2011 in Ordos, China.
+The 2011 Men's Asian Champions Trophy was the first edition of the Men's Asian Champions Trophy and it took place from 3 to 11 September 2011 in Ordos, China.

 The top six teams (India, South Korea, Pakistan, China, Malaysia and Japan) from the 2010 Asian Games participated in the tournament which involved round-robin league among all teams followed by play-offs for final positions.
 The tournament was combined with the 2nd Women's Asian Champions Trophy.

-The tie-breaker in a knockout match was a one on one between the striker and the goalkeeper.
+The tie-breaker in a knockout match was a one-on-one between the striker and the goalkeeper.
 The striker had to start from the 23-meter line and was given only eight seconds to score.
 This way of tie-breaker was used as part of a testing phase by FIH.

-India won the tournament after defeating Pakistan in the final.
-The Indians won 4-2 in a penalty shootout after regulation and extra time ended scoreless, and became the first champion of the tournament.
+India became the first champion of the tournament after defeating Pakistan in the final 4-2 in a penalty shootout after regulation and extra time ended scoreless.